dkomics/ilri-africa-cdc-training/bacteria-wgs/bacteria-wgs.md

 #### ***Project organisation***

 1. We then change into the `compute05` `scratch` directory to create our project directory.
-Using the option`-p` (parent) `mkdir` will create any missing intermediate directories.
+Using the option`-p`, (parent) `mkdir` will create any missing intermediate directories.
     ```
     cd /var/scratch/
     mkdir -p $USER/bacteria-wgs
     cd $USER/bacteria-wgs
     ```
-2. The `<directories to soft-link>` directories will be linked to the project directory, to limit redundancy. `-s` (soft) means that we are creating a soft link.
+2. The `databases, scripts` directories will be linked to the project directory, to limit redundancy. `-s` (soft) means that we are creating a soft link.

     ```
     ln -s /var/scratch/global/bacteria-wgs/[sd]* .
     ```
-3. We will create the directories `data`, `results` and `genome` to store raw data in ```fastq``` format, output and reference genomes respectively.
+3. We will create the directories `results` and `genome` to store output and reference genomes respectively.
 Intermediate output files per `tool/software` will be created within the `results` directory.
 We will exploit the bash array data structure to create all the directories at once.
     ```
-    mkdir -p data genome results
+    mkdir -p genome results
     mkdir -p results/{fastqc,fastp,spades,quast,busco,prokka,bwa,blast,rgi}
     ```
 4. List the contents of the `data/raw_data` directory, from where we will retrieve our ```fastq``` files.